hemantssharma/Ansible/Day-4/README.md

-# GCP VPC and Firewall Rules Ansible Playbook
+# Retrieve VPC details and create Firewall Rules Ansible Playbook

 This Ansible playbook retrieves VPC details and creates firewall rules to allow SSH, HTTP, and HTTPS traffic in a specified Google Cloud Platform (GCP) project.